JosephLeTram/BC15_Nhom1_React_JiraNew/README.md

+require(): to make sure the React package and adjust the relative path for assets folder

 # Updates

 The updates will be done on google docs & spreadsheets.
 Eventually, the updates and progress will be transferred to this README doc.